-Everest College adheres to the philosophy that students who are sincerely interested in obtaining an education desire to pursue their education at the fastest possible rate; therefore, classes are held year round.
-Four weeks per year are set aside for breaks.
+Parks College adheres to the philosophy that students who are sincerely interested in obtaining an education desire to pursue their education at the fastest possible rate; therefore, classes are held year round.
+Breaks between terms are published in the Academic Calendar.

 All students will be issued class schedules at the beginning of the term indicating day and time of class meeting.
-Pre-scheduling times (registration) are available for students to meet with academic officials each term.
+Pre-scheduling times are available for students to meet with academic officials each term.
 The Academic Dean must approve all changes in a student's schedule.

 All full-time students are required to maintain a minimum load of twelve credit hours (8 credit hours during a mini-term).
-A student must be full-time to qualify for student awards programs such as President's List, Dean's List, and Perfect Attendance each term.
-Students who need to take less than two courses in a term must provide a written request to obtain approval from the Academic Dean or President.
+A student must be full-time to qualify for student awards programs such as President's List and Dean's List each term.